 Tulap Village in Indonesia is home to 1,240 people.
-Along with neighboring Tulaun and Ranawangko, the village owns part of an extensive strip of beach that is critical nesting grounds for four species of endangered sea turtles: olive ridley, green, hawksbill, and leatherback.
+With nearby Tulaun and Ranawangko, the village owns part of an extensive strip of beach that is critical nesting grounds for four species of endangered sea turtles: olive ridley, green, hawksbill, and leatherback.

-To get to Tulap’s high school, students form Tulaun must use a steep and slippery dirt path.
+To get to their high school, students from Tulaun must use a steep and slippery dirt path.
 Village elementary school students also must use the path.